Katalin Novák presidential pardon scandal

+A political scandal arose in Hungary on 2 February 2024 when it became public that, in 2023, president Katalin Novák had pardoned Endre Kónya, a social worker who had served as the deputy director of the Kossuth Zsuzsa Children's Home in Bicske.
+In 2021, Kónya had been convicted of covering up child sexual abuse committed by his supervisor over a twelve-year period.
+The discovery of the pardon caused major public outcry, led Novák to resign the presidency of Hungary eight days later, and caused Judit Varga—who, as the then-Minister of Justice, had countersigned Kónya's pardon—to withdraw from public life.
+Following Novák's resignation, the National Assembly elected Tamás Sulyok as her successor on 26 February.

+The scandal, usually just called the Pardon Affair (kegyelmi ügy) or Pardon Scandal (kegyelmi botrány) in Hungarian public discourse, severely eroded the popularity of the four-term Fidesz government and led to the emergence of Péter Magyar, Varga's ex-husband, as a prominent political figure.
+Magyar's Tisza Party would subsequently defeat Fidesz in a landslide in the 2026 parliamentary election.

 Bicske children's home case

-Between 2004 and 2016, the director of the Kossuth Zsuzsa Children's Home in Bicske, János Vásárhelyi, was accused of forcing ten minors to perform oral sex in exchange for various concessions.
+Between 2004 and 2016, the director of the Kossuth Zsuzsa Children's Home in Bicske, János Vásárhelyi, was accused of forcing ten minors to perform oral sex on him in exchange for various concessions.
 In 2016, after one of the victims committed suicide, another abused boy alerted his child protection guardian about the abuse, who immediately moved him to another children's home without further investigation.
-The deputy director, Endre Kónya, then blackmailed the child, threatening that if he did not withdraw his confession, his cousin would also be relocated.
+The deputy director, Endre Kónya, then blackmailed the child, threatening that if he did not withdraw his accusation, his cousin would also be relocated.
 The deputy director was convicted of coercion at the first trial in 2019 and at the appeal trial in 2021, for which he received a prison sentence of three years and four months, with a five-year ban from his profession and from public office as an additional punishment.
-The director was sentenced to 8 years' imprisonment.
+The director was sentenced to eight years' imprisonment.

 Pardon

 Legal background

 The clemency procedure in Hungary is initiated either ex officio or on the basis of a written request signed by the person concerned.
 An application for pardon may be made by the accused, the defence, the legal representative of the accused or a relative of the accused.
 The court shall submit the request for pardon to the Minister of Justice within eight days who in all cases, countersigns and submits the request for pardon to the President.
 The President decides on the merits of the request, and may decide to grant the pardon without stating his/her grounds.
 The decision of the President takes effect on the day of the pardon decision, but the Minister's countersignature is required for the decision to be valid.
-Pardon decisions are not revocable and final, and are in principle not public and are not published anywhere.
-However, Katalin Novák has previously given a brief explanation in such cases, and this is not prohibited by law.
+Pardon decisions are final and irrevocable, and are in principle not public and are not published anywhere.
+Novák previously gave a brief explanation in such cases, and this is not prohibited by law.